The Home Of Great Ideas For More Than 100 Years

 Add to the summer fun: Best ice cream makers for sundaes and sorbets

 Here are our top picks for trampolines to keep your kids entertained while they're at home.

 Make a trampoline seamlessly integrate into your garden space by setting it into the lawn.
 An in-ground trampoline looks much more discreet.

 At 12ft, this trampoline will pack a bigger bounce than smaller ones so is better suited to older kids.
-It is suitable for kids over the age of 6, and is rammed with safety features so they can bounce safely.
-The patented SurroundSafe system prevents kids coming into contact with the springs.
-I also includes a zip free access tunnel, to avoid any holes in the safety net.
+It is suitable for kids over the age of 6 and is rammed with safety features so they can bounce safely.
+The patented SurroundSafe system prevents kids from coming into contact with the springs.
+It also includes a zip free access tunnel, to avoid any holes in the safety net.